Internationalisation – preparation

 Internationalisation at home

 All staff – whether they are lecturers, researchers, administrative staff or hospital staff – can take part in a range of training programmes that enable them to develop their intercultural skills at home.
 It is not always necessary to travel abroad to gain international skills.
 There are various professional development programmes on offer.
-For example, language courses are offered by FAU’s Language Centre, adult education centres (Volkshochschulen), the Institut Français in Erlangen, the Limousin-Haus in Fürth, etc.
+For example, language courses are offered by FAU’s Language Centre, adult education centres (Volkshochschulen), the Institut Français in Erlangen, etc.

 Various professional development courses enable them to learn more about how to act in intercultural contexts.
 These include English language courses for University Administration staff, a targeted training course on giving presentations in English, a seminar on intercultural skills, and a course on writing and publishing academic articles in English.

 The Internationale DAAD-Akademie (iDA) offers a professional development programme that focuses on topics related to internationalisation at universities in Germany and abroad.
 Internationalisation is a goal that universities can only implement successfully when people on all levels work together.
 This applies to executive board members, researchers, students and management.

 The people who are most skilled at working in an international environment can usually be found in the international office.
 However, which structures and processes are required for a university to become truly international, which strategies work and how other countries work towards internationalisation are topics that are relevant to all members of universities.
 In light of this, iDA has designed its programme to meet the needs of specific target groups.
 Nevertheless, with the exception of the events for executive board members, all courses are open to anyone with an interest in them.

 The programme consists of three main areas in which the DAAD has particularly strong expertise:

 - Seminars on regional skills provide participants with a comprehensive overview of the education system, higher education and research, and other aspects that are relevant for collaboration in selected countries and regions.
 If the seminars are held abroad they include a programme of visits.